giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

         enable-owasp-modsecurity-crs: "true"
 ```

-Last but not least and when you've tested all your workloads and fine-tuned ModSecurity to your needs, you can enable the blocking mode by enabling `SecRuleEngine` either in the configuration snippet or the configuration file mounted into the ingress NGINX controller pods:
+Last but not least and when you've tested all your workloads and fine-tuned ModSecurity to your needs, you can enable the blocking mode by enabling `SecRuleEngine` either in the configuration snippet or the configuration file mounted into the ingress nginx controller pods:

 ```apacheconf
 # modsecurity.conf